 Newsflash April 2004: after Deborah had battled cyclones and floods some youngsters in Halls Creek stole, amongst other things, her walkingshoes!

-WA, started out on a 5000 km. walk from Perth to Sydney, dresses
+started out on a 5000 km. walk from Perth to Sydney, dresses up as

 He was doing the trek to fundraise for the Starlight Children's Foundation and got a total of $88000 together.
 Nine months later he arrived in Sydney, 12 kg. lighter.
 More info on his website.